-The College is committed to be becoming more sustainable and we are currently finalising our 5 Year Strategic Plan for Sustainability.
-The plan will clearly set out how we intend to embed sustainability into all aspects of our Organisation, with the aim of achieving and maintaining 'green campus' status at all of our sites.
-We are also committed to working towards an ambitious target of becoming carbon neutral by 2032.
+As a Public Body, the College has a significant role to play in helping to achieve the reductions required in Northern Ireland greenhouse gas emissions.
+The College agrees and is committed to be becoming more sustainable.
+The College will also play a pivotal role in educating and empowering learners and other stakeholders with the knowledge, skills and attitudes required for a sustainable, economically viable and just society.
+The college plans to invest in staffing and other resources in support of a more sustainable environment.
+The reconstituted Sustainability Committee will develop a strategy, supported by actions plans that will set out how we intend to embed sustainability into all aspects of our organisation, with the aim of achieving and maintaining 'green campus' status at all of our sites.
+We are also committed to working towards an ambitious target of becoming net zero by 2050 in line with Government targets.